Jones, Duke offense roll past Temple in Independence Bowl

-Coach David Cutcliffe won his fourth Independence Bowl.
+This was Cutcliffe’s first Independence Bowl win at Duke.
 He led Ole Miss to victories in Shreveport in 1998, 1999 and 2002 and is already enshrined in the bowl’s Hall of Honor.

 Temple (8-5) lost for just the second time in its past eight games.

 “We’ve got a great culture, we love each other and we’re tough,” Temple interim coach Ed Foley said.
 “But you still have to go out and make plays.
 And (Duke) went out and made more plays than us.
 That’s what cost us the game.”